MicrosoftDocs/learn/learn-pr/azure/develop-app-that-queries-azure-sql/includes/5-exercise-connect-aspnet-to-azure-sql.md

 Your database is created.
-Now you'll configure and deploy a web application that academic advisors can use to discuss courses and plans of study with students.
-The app will use the `System.Data.SqlClient` library to retrieve and display the details of courses and modules that a student must pass to complete a course.
+Now you can configure and deploy a web application that academic advisors can use to discuss courses and plans of study with students.
+The app uses the `System.Data.SqlClient` library to retrieve and display the details of courses and modules that a student must pass to complete a course.

 To save time, you'll work with a pre-existing web application.
 You'll add the code that connects this app to your database.
 The following diagram shows the primary components of this app: